Tom Murphy Player Props: Mariners vs. Athletics

-On Tuesday, Tom Murphy (.333 batting average in his past 10 games, with four doubles, a home run, two walks and two RBI) and the Seattle Mariners play the Oakland Athletics, whose starting pitcher will be Luis Medina.
-First pitch is at 9:40 PM ET.
+Tom Murphy -- batting .367 with five doubles, a home run, two walks and two RBI in his past 10 games -- will be in action for the Seattle Mariners against the Oakland Athletics, with Ken Waldichuk on the hill, on May 24 at 9:40 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Braves.
+In his previous game he had a one-hit showing (1-for-3) against the Athletics.

 Tom Murphy Game Info & Props vs. the Athletics